kckartik17/kckartik17.github.io/src/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a software engineer based in Delhi & NCR, specializing in building exceptional, high-quality websites and mobile applications.
+I'm a software developer based in Gurugram, specializing in building exceptional, high-quality websites and mobile applications.